-No. Component Description 1 Grounding Terminal The wire used to ground the unit connects here.
-2 Reset This switch must be pushed with a thin object, such as the end of a paper clip.
+No. Component Description 1 grounding terminal The wire used to ground the unit connects here.
+2 reset button This button must be pushed with a thin object, such as the end of a paper clip.
 Press and release to reboot the device.
 Power off, hold reset then power on the device while pressing reset to recover from a firmware upgrade failure.
 Press and hold it in for more then three seconds resets the unit back to its factory default settings.
-3 Audio Ports These mini stereo ports are for the local speakers (green) and microphone (pink).
-4 USB Port Use this port for virtual media or a USB peripheral device.
-Note: 1.
-When using a USB disk plugged into this port, see USB Mode, page 177.
+Note: The Reset to Factory Default function resets everything but the login information (username/password) to the factory default settings.
+To reset the login information, refer to Reset All Information on page 423.
+3 audio ports These mini stereo ports are for the local speakers (green) and microphone (pink).
+4 USB port Note: 1.
+When using a USB disk plugged into this port, see USB Mode, page 250.
 2. This USB port does not support isochronous endpoints, therefore USB peripherals that stream audio or video data, such as speakers or webcams, will not work.
-5 Power Jack The cable from the DC Power adapter connects here.
-6 Function Switch Use this slide switch to set the unit's mode: • Extension: Sets the device to use the normal TX to RX extension mode. • RS-232 Config: The device is ready to be configured via serial commands through the RS-232 port.
-7 RS-232 Port This RS-232 serial port is for connecting to a serial terminal.
+5 power jack The cable from the DC power adapter connects here.
+6 function switch Use this slide switch to set the unit's mode: • Extension: Sets the device to use the normal TX to RX extension mode. • RS-232 Config: The device is ready to be configured via serial commands through the RS-232 port.
+7 RS-232 port This RS-232 serial port is for connecting to a serial terminal.

-No. Component Description 8 Console Ports The unit's USB keyboard and USB mouse plug into these ports.
-When using a keyboard or mouse with special functions, see USB Mode , page 177.
-9 LAN Port The cable that connects the unit to the LAN plugs in here.
-10 DVI-I Output The cable from the local DVI monitor plugs in here.
+No. Component Description 8 console ports The unit's USB keyboard and USB mouse plug into these ports.
+Note: When using a keyboard or mouse with special functions, see USB Mode , page 250.
+9 LAN port The cable that connects the unit to the LAN plugs in here.
+10 DVI-I output The cable from the local DVI monitor plugs in here.

-KE6910T / KE6912T (Transmitter) Front View
+KE6900AT (Transmitter) Front View

-No. Component Description 1 Audio Ports These mini stereo ports are for the speakers (green) and microphone (pink).
-2 KVM Ports The USB KVM cable supplied with the package that links the Transmitter to the computer plugs into these ports.
-3 RS-232 Port This RS-232 serial port is for connecting to the computer for serial control.
-4 Remote / Local LED Lights green to indicate which side of the installation (Local or Remote) has KVM control of the computer.
-5 LAN LED This LED indicates the network status. ◆ Lights when connected to the LAN and blinks when the Ethernet connection is active: ◆ Orange: 10 Mbps ◆ Orange + Green: 100 Mbps ◆ Green: 1000 Mbps ◆ Off when not connected to the LAN.
-6 Power LED Lights blue to indicate the unit is turned on.
+No. Component Description 1 audio ports These mini stereo ports are for the speakers (green) and microphone (pink).
+2 KVM ports The USB KVM cable supplied with the package that links the Transmitter to the computer plugs into these ports.
+3 RS-232 port This RS-232 serial port is for connecting to the computer for serial control.
+4 remote / local LED Lights green to indicate which side of the installation (Local or Remote) currently has KVM control of the computer.
+5 LAN LED This LED indicates the network status. ◆ Lights when connected to the LAN and blinks when the Ethernet connection is active: Orange: 10 Mbps Orange + Green: 100 Mbps ◆ Green: 1000 Mbps ◆ Off when not connected to the LAN.
+6 power LED Lights blue to indicate the unit is turned on.

-KE6910T / KE6912T (Transmitter) Rear View
+KE6900AT (Transmitter) Rear View